julelang/manual/src/std/net.md

 ```jule
 fn ConnectTimeout(network: Network, addr: str, timeout: time::DurInt)!: Conn
 ```
 Same as `Connect`, but uses timeout.
+For UDP networks, timeout will be ignored.

 ---